Nitrous oxide

 READ MORE

-People can also harm themselves if they use faulty gas dispensers, which may explode.
-Dispensing several gas canisters consecutively with one cracker (a handheld device used to ‘crack’ a nitrous oxide bulb/whippet) can also cause cold burns to the hands.5
+Faulty gas dispensers can cause harm as they may explode.
+Dispensing several gas canisters consecutively with one cracker (a handheld device used to ‘crack’ a nitrous oxide bulb/whippet) or dispenser can also cause cold burns to the hands.10

-• putting plastic bags over the head or impeding breathing in any way
+• avoid using alone, or in dangerous or isolated places · never put plastic bags over the head or block breathing in any way

-• spraying near flammable substances, such as naked flames or cigarettes
+• avoid using near flammable substances, such as naked flames or cigarettes

-• standing or dancing while inhaling, as the user may pass out.3,5
+• avoid standing or dancing while inhaling, as you may pass out

 Withdrawal

-There are no significant withdrawal symptoms apart from cravings to use more nitrous.1
+There are no significant withdrawal symptoms apart from potential cravings to use more nitrous oxide.5

 Getting help

-If your use of nitrous oxide is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.
+If your use of nitrous oxide is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about someone, you can find help and support.

 If you’re looking for other information or support options, send us an email at druginfo@adf.org.au